-If I wasn't so exhausted from my recent attack, I’d be more angry.
+If I wasn't so exhausted from the recent attack, I’d be more angry.

 Cancer patients who have both migraine and cancer have said that of the two conditions, they found migraine more difficult.

 Cancer you can see.
 It leads to more deaths.
-Cancer immediately garners the sympathy and support of loved ones.
+Cancer immediately unites the sympathy and support of loved ones.

-Migraines on the other hand are met with skepticism, stigma and discrimination.
+Migraine on the other hand is met with skepticism, stigma and discrimination.

 Migraines don’t kill as many people as cancer but they can destroy everything worth living for.

 If you're reading this letter from someone who shared it with you, it's because I don't want our relationship to fall apart.
-You’re important to me.
-I’m sharing this letter with you because I love you.
+You’re important to me:

 This isn’t a request for pity or sympathy.